What Is Destructive Changes

 - A new advanced section will be displayed on top of the metadata grid.

-- As you can see, there’s a lookup field named Select Base Branch which can be edited.
-The branch name value given in this field will be taken as a reference while creating the feature branch.
+- As you can see, there is a lookup field named Select Base Branch which can be edited.
+The branch name value given in this field will be taken as a reference when creating the feature branch.

 - Once the desired branch is selected, click on Apply.